128technology/docs/docs/intro_installation_quickstart_aws.md

 Assign the PCI Address Identifier to a device interface using the Conductor CLI or GUI.

 1. Login to the CLI on the Conductor.
-2. Run the following commands to configure a device interface with a PCI Address for every forwarding interface of the router:
+2. Run the following commands to configure a device interface with a PCI Address for every forwarding interface (e.g. WAN and LAN) of the router:

 ```
 configure authority router <router name> node <node name> device-interface <device interface name>